Explosive connectivity and mechanical rigidity in cubic lattice structures: Numerical Results and Analysis

 \subsection{Monotonic Delay of Connectivity with Number of Choices}

 In \Cref{fig:susceptibility_comp}, we show the susceptibility plots for the NN and Intra models with different $k$.
-As $k$ increases, the location of the susceptibility peak, which serves as a reliable estimator for $p_c^{\mathrm{conn}}$, systematically shifts to higher densities for both the NN and Intra models (see also SI Video S5--S6).
-This observation is statistically robust.
-For the Intra model, a Spearman's rank correlation test between $k$ and the measured $p_c^{\mathrm{conn}}$ yields a correlation coefficient of $\rho = 1.0$ ($p \ll 0.01$), signifying a perfect positive monotonic relationship.
+As $k$ increases, the location of the susceptibility peak, which serves as a reliable estimator for $p_c^{\mathrm{conn}}$, systematically shifts to higher densities for both the NN and Intra models across all investigated scales, from local system sizes up to our largest macroscopic limit of $L = 192$.
+Crucially, this delaying effect is not a transient finite-size artifact; the susceptibility peaks shift consistently to higher densities for every single system size $L$ as $k$ is increased, confirming that the delay persists in the thermodynamic limit.
+In our high-density parameter sweep for all $k = 1, 2, \dots, 31, 32$ for smaller system sizes $L = 1, 2, \dots, 10$ (SI Section~S7 and SI Videos 5--8), we further confirm that this observation is statistically robust: for the Intra model, a Spearman's rank correlation test between $k$ and the measured $p_c^{\mathrm{conn}}$ yields a correlation coefficient of $\rho = 1.0$ ($p \ll 0.01$), signifying a perfect positive monotonic relationship.

 This numerical observation provides powerful quantitative evidence for our further theoretical analysis.
-In \Cref{thm:monotone-delay}, we prove via a coupling argument that the connectivity threshold, $p_c^{\mathrm{conn}}$, is a monotonically non-decreasing function of the number of choices $k$.
+Our theoretical result in the Supplementary Information (Theorem S3.40) proves that the connectivity threshold, $p_c^{\mathrm{conn}}$, is a monotonically non-decreasing function of the number of choices $k$.
 In other words, greater choice consistently and predictably delays the onset of global connectivity.